By Gary Berg-Cross

 Among the legacies we have from the 1864-1874 period is the idea of putting “God is our Trust” on to coins.
 This was defeated then but a variant is of recent vintage, having been slipped in during the cold war.
 Another legacy is the idea of American exceptionalism as an expression of God's favor and will.

-en story we get is “Everything fine until .. (add your own disturbance such as Gay marriage, Hispanic immigrants, Secular Humanists…)
+So part of the golden story we get is “Everything fine until .. (add your own disturbance such as Gay marriage, Hispanic immigrants, Secular Humanists…)

-rather than others, are the ones who were originally meant to be in charge of society and the myth is that they were.
+It’s a convenient ploy which harnesses a plot of a history suppressed by secular elites.
+One of its appeals is that in the story Christians appear as the exceptional heroes and defenders of civilization.
+It all seems right that they, rather than others, are the ones who were originally meant to be in charge of society and the myth is that they were.
 This is an appealing, old tale as heard in the story of God’s chosen people.
 The Hebrew version now has evangelical updates and a Mormon corollary that mixes myth and secret knowledge.

 Recent efforts to use a religious rules for society (e.g. in PA) ignores what governance were really like in biblical times.
 It was not a gracious society providing a model on how a society should run (remember slavery?).
 But earlier efforts have left some remnants such as the legacy of no shopping on Sunday.
 This was an agenda item of National religious reform effort and got a start along with efforts to allow prayer in school.

-late 19th century saw efforts to get secular plays banned and the postal service stopped shipping free thinker publications.
+Indeed the late 19th century saw efforts to get secular plays banned and the postal service stopped shipping free thinker publications.
 There was also a religious move against women's rights.

 Rob concluded his talk noting where we stand today including recent efforts to not only rewrite history, but also Science.
 You can see a list of issues that religious folks have with secular governance on many web sites.
 He argued strongly that: